DetachHead/basedpyright/README.md

 this means that although casting between them is a common use case, `TypedDict`s and `dict`s technically do not overlap.

-### `reportMultipleInheritance` - ban inheriting from multiple different base classes
+### `reportUnsafeMultipleInheritance` - ban inheriting from multiple different base classes with constructors

 multiple inheritance in python is awful: